JacobM184/EfficientNet-for-Gun-detection/README.md

 After one round of the above sequence, the algorithm checks if the probabilities for guns in any of the boxes are greater than the threshold probability (which is updated to the highest probability found at the end of each sequence).
 If there is a higher probability, then the section of the image covered by the sliding window for the hisghest probability will become the input to the algorithm and so on.
 Eventually, the coordinates of the sliding window with the highest probability will become the coordinates of the bounding box.

-An example of the boundinb box algorithm's result can be seen below:
+An example of the bounding box algorithm's result can be seen below:
 ![]()

 # Database